alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ----

-## Part 2 : Simple Ansible Playbooks
+## Section-6-2-2 : Simple Ansible Playbooks

 ###Exercise 1
 ####Gather facts about the switch